 With just over a week to go until Hallows’ Eve supermarket aisles are being dedicated to special Halloween related products, with sweets and confectionery being worth £54 million to the market respectively and costumes worth £64 million.
 Events like Halloween allows the leading supermarkets and big players in the retail industry to take advantage of their larger visual merchandising space to inspire shoppers to make a purchase and get them excited.

-Advanced planning, special offers and discount vouchers will no doubt encourage consumer confidence and spending, with some consumers having already purchased their decorations, confectionery, food and costumes for next Friday.
+Advanced planning, special offers and discount vouchers will no doubt encourage consumer confidence and spending, with some consumers have already purchased their decorations, confectionery, food and costumes for next Friday.
 Based on figures and statistics it appears that Halloween is longer a child-focused event for trick or treating, it’s largely been adopted by adults who use the occasion to throw parties and dress up.
 Based on this it looks like Halloween might boost retailer profits after disappointing September sales.
 Happy Halloween.

 What is your store doing for Halloween this year?
-Do you have a visual merchandising display, if so we would love to see it.
+Do you have a visual merchandising display, if so we would love to see it?
 Send us your pictures on Twitter@vdisplaysor on Facebookhttps://www.facebook.com/ValentinosDisplays.